Charlynux/boucles-for-faibles/README.md

 Content of a "lightning talk" given at "La Tech Amiénoise".

-The "no-slide" idea is stolen to both Venkat Subramaniam and André Staltz.
+The "no-slide" idea is stolen to both Josh Long, Venkat Subramaniam and André Staltz.
 Thanks to them.

 ## Pour approfondir le sujet